Cannabis Metabolites in Urine: Your Questions Answered

-When you consume cannabis, your body breaks down the active compounds into by-products.
-These by-products, known as cannabis metabolites, can be found in your urine for days or even weeks after use.
-So, if you’re a cannabis enthusiast, this is a topic that’s likely of interest to you.
-Let’s dive into it!
+When you consume cannabis, your body breaks down the active compounds into by-products known as cannabis metabolites.
+These can be found in your urine for days or even weeks after use.
+Understanding this is essential, especially to navigate situations where a urine test might be required.

 What are Cannabis Metabolites?

-When you consume cannabis, it’s not just the THC or CBD that’s in your system.
+When you consume cannabis, it’s not just THC or CBD that’s in your system.
 Your body metabolizes these compounds, creating cannabis metabolites.
-These metabolites are what drug tests actually look for, not the initial THC or CBD.
+These are what drug tests actually look for.
+For example, the THC in a strain would convert into a metabolite known as THC-COOH.
+This is what lingers in your body and is detectable in urine tests.

 Promos & Deals